sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-14_the-800th-anniversary-of-the-great-khuriltai-of-1206.md

 +++
-title = "The 800th anniversary of the great khuriltai ofxa01206"
+title = "The 800th anniversary of the great khuriltai of 1206"

 +++
 It was the year of the Tiger (1206 CE).
 At the head waters of the Onon